roeckelein/nghttp2-asio/README.rst

 libnghttp2_asio is C++ library built on top of libnghttp2 and provides high level abstraction API to build HTTP/2 applications.
-It depends on the Boost::ASIO library and OpenSSL.  libnghttp2_asio provides both client and server APIs.
+It depends on the Boost::ASIO library and OpenSSL (now supporting Boost 1.87+ and OpenSSL3).  libnghttp2_asio provides both client and server APIs.

 The server API is designed to build an HTTP/2 server very easily to utilize modern C++ anonymous functions and closures.
 The bare minimum example of